Let’s talk about the doctors.

 “The more meals they get, the more they ultimately prescribe,” said Dr. Scott Hadland, a pediatrician and addiction researcher at Boston Medical Center.
 His research shows that facetime is a crucial factor influencing doctors’ prescriptions.
 For most doctors, writing prescriptions to please a sales rep isn’t intentional, Hadland said.
 But physicians are persuaded by marketing, just like everybody else.
 Now, there’s a discomfiting thought.

 And that marketing isn’t always as obvious as a hefty speaking fee or a free burrito.
 Purdue and other companies helped grow the market for their drugs not just through an army of sales reps, but also by changing the culture around pain: pushing the notion that there was a vast epidemic of untreated chronic pain and that opioids should be a first-line treatment rather than a last resort.

-“They launched a brilliant, multifaceted campaign,” Kolodny said.
+“They launched a brilliant, multifaceted campaign,” said Kolodny, who has been a paid consultant to plaintiffs who have sued Purdue.
 “We were hearing these messages from eminent pain specialists, from our professional societies, from our state medical boards and trade associations.”